Last Updated on June 22, 2023 by Maryam Siddiqui

 Is it worth relying only on public transport in Portugal?

 It’s a personal decision and mostly subjective to where you’re living.
 Many Lisboetas (nickname for people living in Lisbon) rely entirely on public transport in Portugal.
+People living in all the major cities usually have no complaints.

 However, if you’re an expat retiree in the Algarve, having a car might be a good option if you drive.
 You can get in touch with current residents from various regions via our Facebook Group – All About Portugal For Expats.